szaumoor/ZSTweaks/README.md

 I think everyone agrees that this type of restriction makes the weapons immediately less appealing.

+**Component 1201:** Make Lilarcor +3 have a chance of causing confusion on hit

+It seems appropriate that the talking sword containing the blood-lusting, raving, screaming, lunatic can cause confusion on hit.
+Now it has a 25% chance that the victim is confused for 1 rounds if Save vs. Spell is failed.

 **Component 1280:** Make Carsomyr affect any kind of evil and not just Chaotic Evil

 Self explanatory.
 Not that it needs to be more powerful, but it feels wrong to not be especially effective against non-chaotic evil (but yes, I understand it's because it's the opposite of a paladin's alignment).